 Currently, there are several LPT indices maintained/published by the Australian Stock Exchange (ASX) and UBS Warburg.
 The S&P/ASX 300 Property Accumulation Index (ASX/LPT 300) contains 30 property trusts listed on the Australian Stock Exchange.
-UBS Warburg has subdivided these 30 LPTs into 6 major sub-sector indices, which are UBS-W Leaders 300, UBS-W Diversified 300, UBS-W Retail 300, UBS-W Commercial 300, UBS-W Industrial 300, and UBS-W

-Hotel 300.
-The number of constituents for each sub-sector indices ranges from the lowest of 2 for hotel sub-sector index to the highest of 8 for retail and commercial sub-sector indices (PIR, 2003).
+UBS Warburg has subdivided these 30 LPTs into 6 major sub-sector indices, which are UBS-W Leaders 300, UBS-W Diversified 300, UBS-W Retail 300, UBS-W Commercial 300, UBS-W Industrial 300, and UBS-W Hotel 300.
+The number of constituents for each sub-sector indices ranges from the lowest 2 for hotel sub-sector index to the highest 8 for retail and commercial sub-sector indices (PIR, 2003).

 To complement the existing LPT sub-sector indices, two international property trusts indices were developed by Tan (2003).
 The first international LPT index encompassed all LPTs that have international property investments, i.e. both 100% international LPTs and merged domestic-international property LPTs.
-Due to the fact that international property performance in the merged domestic-international LPTs was not directly observable, the contribution of the international property component was assumed to be proportionate to its weight in the merged domestic-international LPT's portfolio.
-However, this methodology has a number of short comings, such as the returns from international property and domestic property in the same merged domestic-international LPT will be perfectly correlated (+1.0), and replicating this international LPT index is impossible without committing to both international and domestic component of the merged domestic-international LPT at the same time.
+Due to the fact that international property performance in the merged domestic-international LPTs was not directly observable, the contribution of the international property component was assumed to be proportionate to its weight in the merged domestic-international LPTs portfolio.
+However, this methodology has a number of short comings, such as the returns from international property and domestic property in the same merged domestic-international LPT will be perfectly correlated (+1.0), and replicating this international LPT index is impossible without committing to both international and domestic component of merged domestic-international LPTs at the same time.

 The second international LPT index, which was more straight forward and used only 100% international LPTs, was constructed to complement the first international LPT index.
 The second methodology was free from the prior criticisms but has reduced the number of index constituents.
-Also, the performance of international property in the merged domestic-international LPT was not accounted for in the index.
+Also, the performance of international property in the merged domestic-international LPTs was not accounted for in the index.

-For the purpose of this paper, the second method, which only uses 100% international LPTs, was employed to extend the international LPT index to March 2003.
-Although only three international LPTs were used in the construction of this international LPT index, the index was deemed to be representative as the value of the three 100% international LPTs was accounted for over 80% of the overall international property value in LPTs.
+For the purpose of this paper, the second method, which only use 100% international LPTs, was employed to extend the international LPT index to March 2003.
+Although only three international LPTs were used in the construction of this international LPT index, but the index was deemed to be representative as the value of the three 100% international LPTs was accounted for over 80% of the overall international property value in LPTs.

-De-smoothed property data
+De-smoothed Property Data

-The appraisal-based direct property index has been criticized as being smoother than the actual transaction figures.
-The effect of appraisal smoothing will reduce the volatility of the property return series thus resulting in biased risk-adjusted performance.
+The appraisal-based direct property index has been criticized to be smoother than the actual transaction figures.
+The effect of appraisal-smoothing will reduce the volatility of the property return series thus resulting in biased risk-adjusted performance.
 Several studies have resolved to this issue and suggested risk adjustment of 30% to 80% to better reflect the real volatility of appraisal-based property return series (Webb and Rubens, 1988; Geltner, 1991; Newell and MacFarlane, 1995; Newell and Webb, 1996).

-The return series of Australian Composite Property Index will be de-smoothed applying the following equation (as described in Newell and MacFarlane, 1994, 1995):
+The return series of Australian Composite Property Index will be de-smoothed applying the following equation (as described in Newell and MacFarlane, 1994 & 1995):

-Adjusted annual risk =

-$$\sqrt{4}$$

-× quarterly risk × $(1 + \mu)^3 \sqrt{(1 + \frac{1}{2}\sum{i=1}^{4}\sum{j=1}^{4}\rho{ij})}, i < j$
+Adjusted annual risk = 4 quarterly risk $(1 + j^3) (1 + l_2') = \begin{pmatrix} 4 & 4 \\ ij \end{pmatrix}, i < j$ where:

-where:

-μ = average quarterly return, and
+= average quarterly return, and

-ρ{ij} = correlation between quarter i and j returns.
+${ij}$ = correlation between quarter i and j returns.